Child maintenance allowance

 - the paternity of a child born out of wedlock has not been confirmed

-- paternity has been confirmed, but it was not possible to confirm child support at the same time.
+- paternity or maternity has been confirmed, but it was not possible to confirm child support at the same time.

 You cannot get child maintenance allowance from Kela if